-5 reasons to buy the older Galaxy S10 instead of Samsung’s brand-new Galaxy S20
+5 reasons to buy the older Galaxy S10 instead of Samsung’s brand-new Galaxy S20, which just launched on Friday

 - The Galaxy S10, despite being a year old, still has a great camera and many of the same features as the Galaxy S20, like an in-screen fingerprint sensor, a sharp ultra-wide-angle camera, and a crisp borderless screen.

-- The main features that distinguish the Galaxy S20 from its predecessor are its support for 5G, its larger, upgraded camera sensors, its extra memory, and a screen that can reach a higher refresh rate.
+- The main features that distinguish the Galaxy S20, which just launched on Friday, from its predecessor are its support for 5G, its larger, upgraded camera sensors, its extra memory, and a screen that can reach a higher refresh rate.

 - If you don’t care about 5G connectivity, especially since the network is only currently available in select areas of the US, and are looking for a phone that can take high-quality photos but don’t necessarily care about having a super-premium camera, than the Galaxy S10 is worth considering.